Skip to Main Content

 The Daily Reality of Production Fixing in Morocco

 In the abstract, fixers handle local logistics.
-On the ground in Morocco, the role stretches across every department and every unexpected complication the country presents.
+On the ground in Morocco, the role stretches across each department and each unexpected snag the country presents.

-- ●[Filming permits](/services/pre-production/film-permit-acquisition/) — CCM national applications, wilaya regional clearances, caid authorizations, heritage approvals, and military permissions
+• [Filming permits](/services/pre-production/film-permit-acquisition/) — CCM national applications, wilaya regional clearances, caid sign-off, heritage approvals, and military permissions

-- ●Equipment and studios — rentals from Casablanca equipment houses, stage bookings at Atlas or CLA Studios, and customs clearance for imported gear
+• Gear and studios — rentals from Casablanca gear houses, stage bookings at Atlas or CLA Studios, and customs clearance for imported gear

-- ●Translation and cultural mediation — bridging Arabic, French, Darija, and English while navigating cultural protocols
+• Translation and cultural mediation — bridging Arabic, French, Darija, and English while handling cultural protocols

-- ●Transport and accommodation — vehicle convoys for desert work, riad and hotel bookings, crew movement across long distances
+• Transport and lodging — car convoys for desert work, riad and hotel bookings, crew movement across long distances

 Pre-Production: The Permit Labyrinth

-The CCM issues national authorization, but each region's wilaya must also grant clearance, and the local caid or moqaddem must approve the production's presence.
+Here is what that looks like on the ground.
+The CCM issues national sign-off.
+But each region's wilaya must also grant clearance, and the local caid or moqaddem must approve the production's presence.
 Heritage sites, military zones, and mosques carry their own channels.
-A fixer who has processed hundreds of applications knows which offices to approach first and realistic timelines — routine CCM permits take days, but heritage or military access can take weeks.
+A fixer who has processed hundreds of applications knows which offices to way first and realistic timelines — routine CCM permits take days.
+But heritage or military access can take weeks.

 Production: Desert Logistics and Medina Diplomacy

+Here is how the picture comes together.
 On-set, the fixer becomes the operational anchor.
-Desert work means coordinating with Berber communities, managing generators off-grid, and maintaining water provisions in 40-degree heat.
-In Marrakech or Fes, challenges shift to medina shopkeeper negotiations and ensuring shoots do not disrupt Friday prayers — all managed in real time across Arabic, French, and English.
+Desert work means setting up with Berber communities, managing power packs off-grid, and keeping water provisions in 40-degree heat.
+In Marrakech or Fes, challenges shift to medina shopkeeper negotiations and making sure shoots do not disrupt Friday prayers — all managed in real time across Arabic, French, and English.

 Administrative Compliance

-Foreign crew need work authorizations, imported equipment requires customs bonds, and financial reporting must satisfy both home-country and Moroccan tax law.
-The CCM administers a production support fund with regional incentives requiring specific documentation.
-The fixer coordinates with accountants, customs brokers, and legal counsel to keep the production compliant.
+Here is what we have to work with.
+Foreign crew need work sign-off, imported gear needs customs bonds, and financial reporting must satisfy both home-country and Moroccan tax law.
+The CCM administers a production support fund with regional incentives needing specific records.
+The fixer sets up with accountants, customs brokers, and legal counsel to keep the production compliant.

 ACT 03